DrDaveTurner/HPC-User/episodes/r.md

 The **system.time()** function can also be used which returns the time taken to execute the function put in the parentheses.
-This uses the same **proc.time()** clock but may provide a more convenient method is some cases.
+This uses the same **proc.time()** clock but may provide a more convenient method in some cases.

   Another common approach that should be avoided is to use the **Sys.time()** function.